Your AI receptionist, live in 3 minutes. Win 11k credits for free →

 Can AI receptionists transfer calls to a real person?

 Yes.
 Most AI receptionists can transfer calls to a human if they are connected to the right phone, routing, or escalation system.
+The important part is not only the transfer itself, but whether the handoff reaches the right team and carries enough context for the next person to help quickly.

 When should an AI receptionist transfer a call?

 Usually when the caller asks for a person, the issue is sensitive, the AI is not confident enough to continue, or the workflow reaches a defined escalation point.
+In strong setups, transfer is not treated as a failure.
+It is built into the workflow from the start.

 What information should be passed during transfer?